 - Arms or ammunition require written permission from the Commissioner of Police.

-Antigua Customs and immigration departments have their fair amount of regulations, prohibitions, and restrictions, therefore it’s in your best interest to know beforehand what to expect.
+Antigua Customs and immigration departments have their fair number of regulations, prohibitions, and restrictions, therefore it’s in your best interest to know beforehand what to expect.
 Relocate Antigua will equip you with the correct information about Antigua customs charges and processes.
-Our trained brokers will assist you in the Antigua customs and immigration processes, helping you get you and your goods in and out of Antigua with ease.
+Our trained brokers will assist you in the Antigua customs and immigration processes, as well as import and export consultancy services helping you get you and your goods in and out of Antigua with ease.